ndanielsen/intro-python/README.md

 Have you been curious about writing code?
 Have you tried to get started but just couldn't get things to work?
 Have you heard that python is a great language to learn but not sure where to start?
 These workshops got you covered.

 In this workshop, we will:
-- Get you set up for success and continued learning after class
+- Get you set up for success and continued learning afterwards
-- Variables, common data types, functions and for-loops
+- Introduce common python syntax including variables, data types, functions and for-loops
 - Demonstrate common operations for cleaning and parsing data

-Each workshop will conclude with a real work type exercise that will apply the materials covered in the workshop.
+Each workshop will conclude with a real work type exercises and homework that will apply the materials covered in the workshop.

 ## Set Up Before Workshop